ClouDesire/docusaurus/docs/order-validation.md

 ## First Configuration

-Add the full URL of your endpoints the implements the following specs on the product configuration.
+Add on the product configuration page the full URL of your endpoint that implements the spec described here.

 ## Request